-Johnson (pictured to the right) is CCH's airport transfer driver.
+Johnson (pictured to the right) is CCH's contracted airport transfer driver.
 He will meet you as you exit the airport.
 Johnson will be holding a CCH Sign and will be waiting for you either inside the airport or just outside the exit doors.
 If you have a lot of luggage, Johnson or a CCH staff member can help you load the luggage into CCH's truck.
-Sometimes Johnson sends another associate to pick up CCH travelers; in this case we will send you the name and photo of the person assigned to pick you up from the airport.
+Sometimes Johnson sends another associate to pick up CCH travelers; they will be holding a CCH logo sign.

-There will be A LOT of people wanting to assist you outside of the airport.
+There will be A LOT of people wanting to assist

+you outside of the airport.
 Many people will offer taxi service or assistance with luggage.
 Please DO NOT team up or go with anyone other than Johnson or a CCH staff member.
 If you do not see Johnson, please wait inside the airport doors until he finds you.

-Johnson transports CCH travelers between the main terminal of the Port Au Prince airport and the smaller General Aviation (GA) terminal where charter flights arrive and depart.
+Johnson transports CCH travelers between the main terminal of the Port Au Prince airport and the smaller General Aviation (GA) domestic terminal where charter flights arrive and depart.
 Johnson will help you move luggage between the van/truck and the GA terminal.
 Please feel free to ask Johnson questions or advice.